 There I am, armed with H, C and P thinking "Great.
 Is this huevos, café y pan or ham, carrots and... wait, what do we commonly buy that starts with a P in English?"
 I start to smile, sure that I've resolved my problem, but then I think of something.
 "Crap.
 Pasta.
 Pasta starts with a P."

 Foiled by bilingualism.
 Realizing my completely ridiculous dilemma, I start to laugh and soon I can't stop!
-Because now all I can think of is that maybe it's true: having too many choices is paralyzing!
-At this point, I don't know what's funnier: that I can't remember the food contents of my own home or that I'm incapacitated by my languages.
+Because now all I can think of is that maybe it's true that having too many choices is paralyzing!
+At this point, I don't know what's funnier, that I can't remember the food contents of my own home or that I'm incapacitated by my languages.
 I'm linguistically impaired!
 More laughing that gets a chuckle from the guy next to me checking out the tomatoes.
-I start to imagine that he's confused because he left thinking T and now can't recall it that was T for tomatoes or tortillas!
+I start to imagine that he's confused because he left thinking T and now can't recall if that was T for tomatoes or tortillas!
 This new bit of absurdity feeds the hilarity.
 Just as my mind starts making things up about zucchini woman nearby, I text the hubby.

 Oh my, I've got to say, that was a really fun grocery store run!